bsc7080gbc/genai_prompt_myshelf/SECURITY.md

 ## Supported Versions

 The following table lists the versions of MyShelf currently supported with security updates.
-Users are encouraged to use the stable release to ensure the highest level of security.
+Users are encouraged to use a stable release to ensure the highest level of security.

 | Version | Supported          |
 | ------- | ------------------ |